 The art looted by the Nazis is being returned to the rightful owners under the law, and the families and descendants of those owners are rightfully being compensated.
 The stolen art, artifacts and bones of ancient civilizations in Greece, Egypt and elsewhere are gradually being pried loose from the talons of the museums erected by Colonial powers to display their loot.
 Even the American Smithsonian is finally, reluctantly recognizing that it has no right to make the corpses of Native Americans part of their “display”, and are, while doing a lot of foot-dragging, gradually returning the bones and cultural and historical loot stolen from the Native American people.
 And although there is enormous opposition among the elite and their toadies toward paying reparations to American Black people, at least there is some movement among American Black people themselves to reclaim parts of their stolen cultural and historical heritage.

-I think that this is the right thing to do, and I think it should be done beginning now.
-Are you listening, President Morales?
-You have an historic opportunity to force the greedy capitalists of Merck, Coca Cola and other evil corporations to crawl on their knees dragging wagonloads of stolen wealth back to the people who are its rightful owners.
+I think that this is the right thing to do, and I think it could be done beginning now.
+The indigenous People of the Andes have an historic opportunity to force the greedy capitalists of Merck, Coca Cola and other evil corporations to crawl on their knees dragging wagonloads of stolen wealth back to the people who are its rightful owners.

-That may seem a little wonderful and strange in today’s environment, but all that lost knowledge is still out there and my mission is to make it available so that the Coca plant can take its rightful place as a Peoples Medicine alongside Cannabis and someday the Opium Poppy.
+Hi -If you enjoy digging around in the past you can find lots of useful but long-lost knowledge on Coca Leaf growing and production.
+Coca was widely grown in glass greenhouses in Europe and Asia in the 1800’s, and there were major outdoor plantations worldwide throughout that century.
+All that lost knowledge is still out there and my mission is to make it available so that the Coca plant can take its rightful place as a peoples medicine alongside Cannabis and someday the Opium Poppy.
 Shared knowledge is the People’s power.

 As the title of the post suggests, there are some amazing similarities between Coffee and Coca plants, flowers, beans and leaves.
 Those of us who love coffee know that it offers us both quality of life and many amazing health benefits, but we wouldn’t pop a caffeine pill and expect the same results.
 We might use No-Doz in college but that’s it for most of us.
 Starbucks would hardly make it dispensing little white caffeine pills covered with whipped cream and chocolate sprinkles.